 - Encourage growth where you want it for vines that are easy to manage.
 Pruning grapes will help the trunk, shoots, and vines keep the same shape every year.

-- Ensure quality fruit production by removing excess growth, and concentrate energy during the growing season into selected fruiting wood.
+- Ensure quality fruit production by removing excess growth and concentrating energy during the growing season into selected fruiting wood.
 This will improve air circulation, vine growth, and fruit quality.

-Everything You Need to Know bout How to Prune Grape Vines
+Everything You Need to Know About How to Prune Grape Vines

-- Orchard loppers: You’ll use these for any tough shoot or part of the vine that hand shears just aren’t strong enough to cut.
+- Orchard loppers: You’ll use these for any tough shoot or part of the vine where hand shears aren’t strong enough to cut.

 - Gardening gloves: You might have these from working around home gardens, but remember that grapes can be quite prickly.